riebling/HoloRenderMQTT/README.md

 When importing into Unity, you should have a couple prerequisites set up:

- * Unity support for UWP (Universal Windows Platform) - HoloLens, even if you don't have the hardware, some code will want certain libraries, specifically
+ * Visual Studio support for UWP (Universal Windows Platform) - HoloLens, even if you don't have the hardware, some code will want certain libraries.
+To install, run Visual Studio Installer, choose Modify, check the checkbox for "Universal Windows Platform development" under Workloads
  * SpatialMapping - this is HoloLens' ability to make & use 3d scans of the space it's in, create a 'room mesh' and collider for it.
 There are some Unity glitches that, when first importing projects with SpatialMapping, don't find components properly.
 Telltale sign: `The type or namespace SpatialMappingRenderer could not be found` (or SpatialMappingCollider) error in Unity's Console window.
  The work-around is to go to File->Build Settings->Player Settings...->Player->(tab for Universal Windows Platform settings)->XR Settings, uncheck, then re-check the "Virtual Reality Supported" checkbox.
 Even upon doing this, not all the SpatialMapping references were resolved; closing then re-opening the Unity project seems to fully resolve them, at least for me testing the release.
  * These should be included in the Unity project, but to be sure, in File->Build Settings->Player Settings...->Player->(tab for Universal Windows Platform settings)->Publishing Settings under the Capabilities heading, these should be checked: